-Now the researchers wanted to see the difference between the various sections of Yoga Nidra.
+Now, the researchers wanted to see the difference between the various sections of Yoga Nidra.
 While the first picture was being taken, the subject was experiencing his/her body, especially the various parts of the face.
-The next image was taken during the experience of happiness and contentment, the third during the experience of a summer day in the countryside and the fourth at the end of Yoga Nidra, during the experience of "who am I".
+The next image was taken during the experience of happiness and contentment, the third during the experience of a summer day in the countryside and the fourth at the end of Yoga Nidra, during the experience when asked “who am I”.

 The sampled data showed that the more ‘concrete’ tasks, such as the experience of the body and the landscape, activated more or less the same regions in the brain (fig. 4); while the more ‘abstract’ tasks, such as experiencing happiness and who am I, activated other regions (fig. 3).

 Increased dopamine production, up to 65%, while listening to the CD “Experience Yoga Nidra” by Swami Janakananda.